grnhse/spec-tiller/README.md

     num_builds: 5

 #### Redistributing Files
 In order to keep your jobs relatively even in length (*spec_tiller:sync* rake task adds new files to a random job), you should run redistribute occasionally.
+Redistribute uses the rspec profile results to distribute specs into jobs that will run in roughly the same amount of time.
 You can call the task as specified below:

-    rake spec_tiller:redistribute['branch_name']
+    rake spec_tiller:redistribute [ BRANCH='branch_name']

 where the 'branch_name argument is optional.
 There are two ways to set up the redistribute task.

 ######Local Redistribute
 This option is the most simple - it doesn't require any extra setup.
 The task will run your whole test suite locally and use the profile results to redistribute your files.
 However, because it needs to be run locally, it works best for projects with a relatively small test suite.
 Larger projects should use the travis setup.
 To run 'local' redistribute, specify 'local' as the branch name:

-    rake spec_tiller:redistribute['local']
+    rake spec_tiller:redistribute BRANCH='local'

 ######Travis Redistribute
 This option uses profile results from past travis builds to redistribute your test suite.
 After it is finished running, the sync task is invoked to ensure any new files were also added.
 There are a few extra pieces of setup required: